Indoor Activities for Kids | Easy Ideas for Parents & Carers

 Board games are a common household item, and if not – can be picked up from your local department store for fairly budget friendly.
 Classics such as snakes and ladders, checkers, four in a row, guess who or more modern games like tumbling monkeys, pie face or junior monopoly can provide family fun every day of the week.

 Card games such as snap, go fish or uno are also fantastic.
 These are great for encouraging turn taking, following rules and building resilience.
+We wrote about our favourite travel & card games with links of where to buy them cheap.

 Simple jewellery making can be another fantastic indoor activity to keep the kids entertained.
 It allows them to identify colours, create patterns, practice planning and exercise their imagination.